Last Updated on March 23, 2021 by HVAC

 HVAC Plenum – Residential application

+The supply plenum is also where you should have your filter.
+This ensures that the air that is being forced into your home is clean.
+If you want to know more about air filters or the best furnace filters, check out my other articles.
 If desired or required an air conditioning coil may or can be incorporated into the supply air plenum.
 Another device to look into is a condensate pump to help remove any water that collects due to condensation in the duct work.

 The second plenum in a residential application is the return air plenum or the return airdrop.
 This plenum or drop is usually attached to the side of the furnace or appliance with a filter rack and filter.
+The return plenum box is where the air is sucked into your HVAC unit to be either cooled or heated.

 A Ventilation Contractor or Sheet Metal Mechanic will size the return air plenum and filter to match the required airflow of the furnace or appliance.